EmbodiedCognition/py-c3d/README.rst

             print('frame {}: point {}, analog {}'.format(
                   i, points.shape, analog.shape))

-The librart also provide functionality for editing both frame and metadata fields; see the `package documentation`_ for more details.
+The library also provide functionality for editing both frame and metadata fields; see the `package documentation`_ for more details.

 .. _package documentation: https://mattiasfredriksson.github.io/py-c3d/c3d/